harmonydata/harmonydata.github.io/content/en/_index.md

   heading: "Harmonise questionnaire items with **Harmony**."
   subheading: Harmony is a tool for retrospective harmonisation of questionnaire items.
   copy: |-
     Do you need to [compare questionnaire items across studies](/compare-harmonise-instruments/gad-7-vs-beck-anxiety-inventory/)?
 Do you want to find the best match for a set of items?
-Are there are different versions of the same questionnaire floating around and you want to make sure [how compatible they are](/harmonisation-validation/patient-health-questionnaire-9-phq-9/)?
+Are there different versions of the same questionnaire floating around and you want to make sure [how compatible they are](/harmonisation-validation/patient-health-questionnaire-9-phq-9/)?
 Are the questionnaires [written in different languages](/psychology-ai-tool/harmony-many-languages/) that you would like to compare?

     The Harmony project is a data harmonisation project that uses [Natural Language Processing](https://fastdatascience.com/guide-natural-language-processing-nlp/) to help researchers make better use of existing data from different studies by supporting them with the harmonisation of various measures and items used in different studies.
 Harmony is a collaboration project between [Ulster University](https://ulster.ac.uk/), [University College London](https://ucl.ac.uk/), the [Universidade Federal de Santa Maria](https://www.ufsm.br/), and [Fast Data Science](http://fastdatascience.com/).
 Harmony has been funded by the [Economic and Social Research Council (ESRC)](https://www.ukri.org/councils/esrc/) and by [Wellcome](https://wellcome.org/) as part of the [Wellcome Data Prize in Mental Health](https://wellcome.org/grant-funding/schemes/wellcome-mental-health-data-prize).